rossta/lionel_richie/README.md

 Trello?
 Is it me you're looking for?

 LionelRichie is a script for exporting Trello data to Google Docs.
+This gem is in its very early stages so its probably not useful to you yet.

 ## Installation